bclnet/ExcelTrans/README.md

 Flags           | Description
 ---             | ---
 Normal          | Normal operations.
-Formula         | Value should be considered a formula.
 Continue        | Continue to the next row.
 SkipCmds        | Skip processing the attached commands.